carlitos-1988/reading-notes-401/classNotes.md

 - One of the major reasons why I decided to get technical skill with Java is because my current job uses it with it's enterprise applications.
 In my current role as an analyst I have seen and understand the importance of not only working with the language and it's frameworks but also the importance of using it correctly.
 I believe that my background in Aircraft maintenance and quality assurance have helped med develop my skills in troubleshooting, analysis, and research to be used in software development.
 My ultimate goal is to acquire a position where I am able to implement and develop quality solutions that make a difference in peoples lives.

+Updated using Chat-GPT:

+- The primary motivation behind my pursuit of technical proficiency in Java stems from its extensive use in enterprise applications within my current job.
+As an analyst, I have witnessed firsthand the significance of not only working with the language and its frameworks but also employing it correctly.
+My prior experience in Aircraft maintenance and quality assurance has played a vital role in honing my troubleshooting, analytical, and research skills, all of which I find highly applicable to software development.

+My ultimate objective is to secure a position where I can utilize my expertise to implement and develop top-notch solutions that positively impact people's lives.
+I am driven by the desire to create quality solutions that bring about a real difference, and Java proficiency is a crucial stepping stone on this career path.

 WHAT were you doing before you made this pivot

 Ideal environment HOW you'll use this skill